 It is accepted that due to the nature of a telecommunications facility, it may be seen to varying degrees in the surrounding area.
-However. due to the terrain in the surrounding area, and the existing vegetation on the subject property and surrounds, the lower portion of the monopole and the ground based equipment will be screened from surrounding view.
+However, due to the terrain in the surrounding area, and the existing vegetation in the surrounds, the lower portion of the monopole and the ground based equipment will be screened from surrounding view.
 The upper most portion of the monopole and headframe will be visible from some locations surrounding the property.